TRVI Q4 2025 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• There is confidence that the drug will remain unscheduled, based on ongoing discussions with the FDA regarding its abuse potential.
+• Drug Scheduling: Management expressed confidence that their drug will remain unscheduled, based on positive discussions with the FDA regarding its abuse potential.